fridayonojah/fridayonojah/README.md

 By now you must have known my name and what I look like.
 Going further Friday is a tech enthusiast whose passion for the tech industry    drove him to read up on computer programing technologies.

 I am a skilled software programmer with expertise in React, Node.js, Php, and Python.
-I have over 2 years of experience in building and maintaining web applications.
+I have 3 years of experience in building and maintaining web applications.
 My skills in both front-end and back-end development allow me to create high-quality, efficient, and user-friendly solutions.

 Some facts: